-- 3.103.11 Witnesses are usually entitled to listen to the legal submissions, but during the giving of evidence are required to leave the meeting room until called to give their own evidence. - 3.113.12 The Panel acts as an inquisitorial body and questioning of witnesses will be led by the Panel and (including through its counsel). - 3.123.13 The Panel does not allow cross-examination of witnesses by other parties.
+- 3.11 Witnesses are usually entitled to listen to the legal submissions, but during the giving of evidence are required to leave the meeting room until called to give their own evidence. - 3.12 The Panel acts as an inquisitorial body and questioning of witnesses will be led by the Panel (including through its counsel). - 3.13 The Panel does not allow cross-examination of witnesses by other parties.
 However, once the Panel has finished the examination of a witness, the Panel may ask parties whether there are additional matters that the Panel should consider putting to the witness.
 The Panel (with assistance from counsel) will consider whether such matters and any related questions should be put to the witness.
-Any such questions shall be put to the witness by the Panel (including through its counsel). but may allow limited additional questions to be put to a witness through the Chairperson of the Panel division. - 3.133.14 Once a witness has given their evidence, they are usually allowed to remain in the meeting room.
+Any such questions shall be put to the witness by the Panel (including through its counsel). - 3.14 Once a witness has given their evidence, they are usually allowed to remain in the meeting room.
 However, if the Panel deems it appropriate, a witness may be asked to leave the room while another witness gives evidence.